You might be tempted to catch up with friends, visit the beach or even head down the country but are we allowed?

 Yes!
 There's no evidence that the virus can live in food, so whatever you eat should be safe.
 However, wiping down the takeaway containers might be a good idea.

 Ordering from local businesses will also help keep the economy afloat.
+Here's a list of every takeaway in Ireland offering a delivery service or collection.

 Can I go to the doctor or dentist?